mdoyleaz/vs-code-theme-minimal_green/README.md

 ### Notes

 There are likely some issues with the syntax highlighting in languages that I don't normally use.
-If you come across these feel free to make updates and create a PR so that I can merge them in.
+If you come across these, feel free to submit a PR so that I can merge them in.

 ---